Learning Development Service

 You can then embark on a more detailed read.
 It is a good idea to ask yourself questions as you go along.

-Makes notes on the answers to your questions as you go along.
+Make notes on the answers to your questions as you go along.
 At the end try to see if you can sum up what the author was addressing in a few sentences.
 Try our critical notes sheet or our research quick notes sheet.

 As you go through a paper or chapter and makes notes it is a good idea also to be aware of the references that the author uses to support or refute points of view.
 Look these up in the author’s bibliography and this can be a very good way of adding to your reading list and or finding other books and journal articles that will help with specific essay or seminar topics.